DMISA Membership Categories

 Students enrolled for a Disaster Management course at a recognized training institution, may apply for Associate membership.

-Associate members shall have the right to vote at Regional level, but may not hold office in the Institute.
+Affiliate members shall have the right to vote at Regional level, but may not hold office in the Institute.

-Application form: Associate Member
+Application form: Affiliate Member

 Any organisation, which supports the aims and objectives of the Institute, may apply for Supporting membership.